It created an earthquake in the music world...

 The makeover completes its shape !!

-From that moment on he did not calm down, he ran to purchase the Black album, clicking the play, and he quenched his thirst to the sounds of that phenomenal snare.
+From that moment on he did not calm down, he ran to purchase the Black album, clicking the play, and he quenched his thirst for the sounds of that phenomenal snare.
 This album was an integral part of the boy's formation and his desire to be a drummer.
 All day long he listen to the sound of the drums, studying every beat of Lars Ulrich and imitating them on the old-fashioned drum set he bought for a few hundred shekels.
 Trying to figure out how the snare explodes like that, how a high-hat has a sound of drift as if it consists of the friction of hundreds of nonsense cymbals on top of each other, and how the hell the cymbals are just so shaky that the ear drum itself is addicted to their sounds.
 And that was the beginning of a wonderful friendship!

 If we move on to talk a bit about the album then we will first start with the most interesting and intriguing question, Why?

-Why? after four crazy thrash metal albums built on fast tempo, long and dynamic songs, intricate solos, crazy drumming, and deep lyrics comes such a "simple" album?
+Why?
+After four crazy thrash metal albums built on fast tempo, long and dynamic songs, intricate solos, crazy drumming, and deep lyrics comes such a "simple" album?
 After all, this was actually the claim of the band members, this is the reason for their musical change, they wanted to do something simpler !!

 There are many hypotheses, facts, and stories about the...
 Why?